plvhx/dependency-injection/README.md

 }
 ```

-You can resolve an instance of class Bar without resolving Bar and \SplPriorityHeap manually
+You can resolve an instance of class Bar without resolving Bar and \SplPriorityQueue manually
 ```php
 <?php